T1International does not disseminate diabetes supplies, but we know oganisations that do!

-We cannot accommodate individual requests for insulin and diabetes supplies, but our mission is to do everything in our power to make sure that everyone with type 1 diabetes has access to their insulin, supplies, medical care, and other support.
+We cannot accommodate individual requests for insulin and diabetes supplies, but our mission is advocate until everyone with type 1 diabetes has long-term access to their insulin, supplies, medical care, and other support.

-We believe that systemic change is what will lead to lasting improvement in the lives of people with type 1 diabetes.
+We believe that systemic change, led by people living with type 1 diabetes, is what will lead to lasting improvement in the lives of people with type 1 diabetes.
 This change is what we are fighting for.

 We do this in four ways: